wpilibsuite/frc-docs/source/docs/software/pathplanning/pathweaver/creating-pathweaver-project.rst

 **Export Unit:** The units to be used when exporting the paths and waypoints.
 If you are planning to use WPILib Trajectories, then you should choose :guilabel:`Always Meters`.
 Choosing :guilabel:`Same as Project` will export in the same units as :guilabel:`Length Unit` above.

 **Max Velocity:** The max speed of the robot for trajectory tracking.
-This does not need to be the maximum attainable speed of the robot, but just the max speed that you want to run trajectories at.
+The kitbot runs at ~10 :math:`ft/sec` which is ~3 :math:`m/sec`.

 **Max Acceleration:** The max acceleration of the robot for trajectory tracking.
-This does not need to be the maximum attainable acceleration of the robot, but just the max acceleration that you want to run trajectories at.
+Using the same value for acceleration (3 :math:`m/sec^2`) is a good place to start depending if you don't know your drivetains characteristics.

 **Wheel Base:** The distance between the left and right wheels of your robot.
 This is used to ensure that no wheel on a differential drive will go over the specified max velocity around turns.